 Remember - burning for more than 3 hours may cause the candle to excessively melt and allow the wick to travel from the center of the candle.

 3. Keep the flame away from moving air.

-Do your best to keep your burning candle away from fans, air conditioners, open windows, or heavily trafficked areas where people walk back and forth a lot.
+Do your best to keep your burning candle away from fans, air conditioners, open windows, or heavily trafficked areas.
 Moving air can disturb the flame, creating incomplete combustion, leading to even more unsightly black marks on the glass.

-Once you’ve achieved your melt pool, snuff your candle and allow the fragrance from the melt pool to fill your room.
+Once you’ve achieved your melt pool, dip your wick and allow the fragrance from the melt pool to fill your room.
 After some time, the fragrance will subside and the candle will return to it’s solid state.
 At that point, you may trim the wick and relight.
 This is life cycle of a scented candle.